lecaillon/Evolve.Doc/content/concepts/_index.md

 ### Overview

 In Evolve, each sql script is called a **migration**.
-A migration is composed of an unique version, an informative description and a checksum.
+A migration is composed of a unique version, an informative description and a checksum.

-At startup Evolve will collect all migrations that are in the configured directories (cf. [Evolve.Locations](/configuration/#options)) searching recursively for files with a specific file name structure.
+At startup Evolve will collect all migrations located in [Evolve.Locations](/configuration/#options), searching recursively for files with a specific file name structure.
 All files are then sorted by version in ascending order, regardless their initial directory. **Each version of a migration must be unique**.
 If not, the validation phase fails.

-Once executed, the name and the checksum of the migration is saved in the Evolve metadata table in your database (changelog by default).
-This table is checked everytime Evolve is run, to see if the migration script has already been executed.
+Once executed, the name and the checksum of the migration is saved in the Evolve metadata table in your database.
+This table is checked everytime Evolve is run, to see if the migration script has already been applied.

 ### Migration

 A migration is composed of a *version*, a *description* and a *checksum*.

-#### Version

-The version must be unique.
-It is used to ordered the execution of migrations. *The first numbers that make up the version of your migration may be the release version of your application followed by a counter.*
+<i class="fa fa-hand-o-right"></i> The version must be unique.
+Migrations are applied in the order of their versions. *The first numbers that make up the version of your migration may be the release version of your application followed by a counter.*

-To be processed by Evolve your migration scripts must follow this file name structure: *V1_3_1__Create_table.sql*:
+To be processed by Evolve your migration scripts must follow this file name structure: *V1_3_1_1__Create_table.sql*:

 - **prefix**: configurable, default: **V**
-- **version**: numbers separated by _ (one underscore)
+- **version**: numbers separated by **_** (one underscore)
 - **separator**: configurable, default: **__** (two underscores)
 - **description**: words separated by underscores
 - **suffix**: configurable, default: **.sql**

-#### Description

-The description is informative and allow you to remember what the migration was about.
+<i class="fa fa-hand-o-right"></i> The description is informative and allow you to remember what the migration was about.

-#### Checksum

-The checksum is stored in the Evolve metadatatable and used to detect accidental changes.
+<i class="fa fa-hand-o-right"></i> The checksum is stored in the Evolve metadatatable and used to detect accidental changes.

 ### Transactions